 The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith.
 Certain persons, by swerving from these, have wandered away into vain discussion, desiring to be teachers of the law, without understanding either what they are saying or the things about which they make confident assertions.
 1 Timothy 1:3-7

 Be watchful and sober-minded, keeping a close eye out for those who try to stir up arguments, and controversies about many ideas and biblical questions.
-They are not serving our Lord and Savior but themselves.
-They cause nothing but disharmony, strife, and divisions.
+They are not all serving our Lord and Savior but themselves.
+They cause disharmony, strife, and divisions among believers.
 Seeking to be the big man on top, proving themselves to be right.
 To have a great comeback, to be the winner of the war of words, and a victor in every conversation.
+It is foolishness.

 But avoid foolish controversies, genealogies, dissensions, and quarrels about the law, for they are unprofitable and worthless.
 As for a person who stirs up division, after warning him once and then twice, have nothing more to do with him, knowing that such a person is warped and sinful; he is self-condemned.
 Titus 3:9-11

 There is nothing wrong with discussing scripture for the purpose of instruction, correction, and teaching the truth of the Word of God.
 Multitudes of people live in darkness and need to hear the way to come into the light.
 This, in fact, is what we are called to do.
 But it must be done with gentleness, love, and compassion for one another.
 To build up the weak, heal the hurting, convict the sinner, and bring to Christ the contrite and humble of heart.

 He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?
 Micah 6:8